dianedouglas/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By Diane Douglas and Tim Bourgault

 ## Description

 This is a basic fictional website for a bakery, which comes with a buggy custom module.
-Students must fix the module, add their own custom module and a Zen sub-theme.
+I have fixed the custom module bakery_user so that it directs a user to the welcome page once they have signed in.
+I have also created my  own custom module which excludes the subject line from any comments that users submit under an article.
+Finally, I created my own custom theme called Retrovertigo which includes some JavaScript, and a Zen sub-theme that is a variation on the original Zen theme.

 ## Setup